Health Risks & How to Protect Your Englewood, FL Home

 Dark Stains on Walls or Ceilings Near Vents

-• Black or brown stains around air vents or on walls may mean mold is spreading from the ducts.
+• Black or brown stains around air vents or on walls may mean organic growth organic growthis spreading from the ducts.

-How to Prevent & Remove Mold in Your AC System
+How to Prevent & Remove organic growth in Your AC System

 DIY Prevention Tips

-• Change Air Filters Monthly – Use HEPA or high-MERV filters to trap mold spores.
+• Change Air Filters Monthly – Use HEPA or high-MERV filters to trap organic growth spores.

 • Keep Humidity Below 60% – Use a dehumidifier in conjunction with your AC.